supreethr23/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

     the option to use Power Query editor.
 Let's use this, since we are familiar with this.

 5. From the menu in Visual query editor, select the **Open in popup** icon (towards the right).
-You will be navigated to Power Query editor. **Note:** You may have to scroll to the right or re-open you visual query tab if you do not immediately see this icon.
+You will be navigated to Power Query editor. **Note:** You may have to scroll to the right or re-open your visual query tab if you do not immediately see this icon.

    ![](../media/lab-03/image16.png)